aaronwang0509/K8s_am/README.md

     - Repeat the process for other DS instances.

 2. **Upgrade AM Kubernetes Cluster:**
+    - Run the upgrade job on the cluster.
     - Build an image with the new AM WAR file.
-    - Start a new cluster alongside the existing one.
-    - Run tests, and upon passing, shut down the old cluster.
+    - Config the cluster deployment with new image.
+    - Run tests.

 ## Upgrade Diagram
 ![Upgrade Process Diagram](upgrade_diagram.png)